ryan-story/pmpp/chapter-7/README.md

 **d. [-1/2 0 1/2]**

-It is an edge detection kernel - it "fires" is there is a rapid value change between the neigbouring cells.
-If the cells are similar the values cancel out and it is 0.
+It is an edge detection kernel—it "fires" if there is a rapid value change between the neighboring cells.
+If the cells are similar, the values cancel out, and it is 0.

 **e.
 [1/3 1/3 1/3]**

-Signal averages the value based on the cell neighbours - we relace the value with the average of its neighborhood.
+Signal averages the value based on the cell neighbors—we replace the value with the average of its neighborhood.
 This smoothing effect reduces noise and local variations in the signal by averaging each value with its immediate neighbors.

 ### Exercise 4